syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 ### Apply ColumnSizer for a particular column

 You can apply column sizing to individual columns by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ColumnSizer.html) property.
-The `GridColumn.ColumnSizer` property is also type of `ColumnSizer`.
+The `GridColumn.ColumnSizer` property is also type of [ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.ColumnSizer.html).
 If the `GridColumn.ColumnSizer` is not explicitly set to a value, then it takes the value of the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ColumnSizer.html) and applies the width to the columns accordingly.

 The following code example illustrates how to apply `ColumnSizer` for a particular column.